Procedure for Institutional Policy: E-18: Student Examinations

 collect their permissible belongings from the seating area with a minimum of noise and distraction; have a proctor check that the upload has occurred; and leave the building.

-Given the time constraints of both the TBL IRAT and anatomy lab practicals, any student who experiences computer issues will immediately be issued a paper copy of the test and allowed the appropriate time designated for the assessment.
+Given the time constraints of both the TBL IRAT and anatomy lab practical exams, any student who experiences computer issues will immediately be issued a paper copy of the test and allowed the appropriate time designated for the assessment.

 5. Exam Accommodations